 Reflecting on these goals as well as goals of their own, students should plan, semester by semester, how they will attend to these priorities and seek to be accountable for their intentions.
-Many opportunities are available to students for spiritual formation, although not all of these are offered on all campuses:
+Many opportunities are available to students for spiritual formation.
+They include:

 - Classes

 - Chapel programs with emphasis on worship and becoming a whole, holy community, praise, or scriptural challenge

 - · Retreats for the whole seminary community, for couples, and for singles

 - · Prayer groups

 - · Days of prayer

 - · Women's organizations

 - · Periodic seminars on caring, time and stress management, and finances

 - · Personal one-day retreats

 - · Small special interest groups

 - · Appointments with special visitors to campus

-- Referrals to spiritual directors and/or therapists who practice from a Christian framework.
+- Referrals to spiritual directors and/or therapists who practice from a Christian framework

+- · Connection with a faculty mentor.